VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 #### Click + Drag

-The easiest way to control your probe is to left click and hold on the brain and then press one of the axis keys, dragging will then allow you to move the probe along that axis.
+To control your probe left-click on the probe object.
+While holding the left mouse button press one of the axis keys (e.g. [W] for the AP axis) and drag the probe in space to move the probe along that axis.

 #### Keyboard